clinical-nlp/clinical-nlp.github.io/2022/submission.md

 <https://openreview.net/group?id=aclweb.org/ACL/ARR>

-You must submit to ACL Rolling Review by 15 Mar 2022, as you must have your reviews back from ACL Rolling Review by 24 Apr 2022 to be considered for Clinical NLP 2022.
+You must submit to ACL Rolling Review by 15 Mar 2022, as you must have your reviews back from ACL Rolling Review by 8 May 2022 to be considered for Clinical NLP 2022.

 ## Commitment